-After the hearing, the Title IX Hearing Board shall convene outside the presence of the individuals who participated in the hearing and determine by a unanimous vote whether the Respondent has violated the Policy, which he or she has been charged in writing with violating.
-Both parties will be provided with a written determination regarding responsibility explaining how and why the Hearing Board reached the conclusions; The written determination may also include suggestions to implement remedies for the complainant if a respondent is found responsible for sexual harassment.
+After the hearing, the Title IX Hearing Board shall convene outside the presence of the individuals who participated in the hearing and determine by a unanimous vote whether the Respondent has violated the Policy, which they have been charged in writing with violating.
+Both parties will be provided with a written determination regarding responsibility explaining how and why the Hearing Board reached the conclusions; the written determination may also include suggestions to implement remedies for the complainant if a respondent is found responsible for sexual harassment.
 The written determination by the Hearing Board shall also include: